 Although many of the above symptoms are associated directly with traumatic brain injury, anyone experiencing these symptoms following a traumatic brain injury should seek medical care for the possibility of post-traumatic vertigo caused by the traumatic brain injury.

-Rhode Island Lawyers for Traumatic Brain Injuries
+Providence Lawyers for Traumatic Brain Injuries

 Contact one of our offices to discuss your injury claim in more detail.
 We offer a free initial consultation where you can get your questions answered and learn more about your legal options.
 You can reach us by calling (888) 281-3100 or contacting us via email to arrange an appointment.